datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 True, the subdataset has a directory name but apart from this, the ``longnow`` directory appears empty.

-"Also, why do the PDFs in ``books/`` appear so weird?
+"Also, why do the PDFs in ``books/`` and the ``.jpg`` files appear so weird?
 They have this cryptic path right next to them, and look, if I try to open one of them, it fails!
 Did something go wrong when we installed the dataset?" he worries.

-Indeed, the PDFs appear just as they did in the original dataset on first sight: They are symlinks pointing to some location in the object tree.
+Indeed, the PDFs and pictures appear just as they did in the original dataset on first sight: They are symlinks pointing to some location in the object tree.
 To reassure your room mate that everything is fine you quickly explain to him the concept of a symlink and the ``:term:`object tree```